CADViewer/cadviewer-script-library/README.md

 4: The folder structure for script handlers for communication between CADViewer and the back-end AutoXchange 2022.
 Install these separately!

-With this download, the PHP handlers will work as-is, download these from
+With this download, the PHP handlers will work as-is, download the PHP handlers from: https://github.com/CADViewer/cadviewer-php-scripts , install under /cadviewer/php/.